offensivesecguru/soc-alert-investigation/README.md

 Unauthorized access if attacker succeeds

 ## Recommendation
-- Lock accounts after failed attempts
-- Enable MFA
-- Monitor logs

-## Findings
-Multiple failed login attempts were detected from the IP address ::1.

-## Analysis
-The repeated authentication failures within a short time period indicate brute force behavior.
-In this case, the activity was generated locally to simulate an attack.

-## Risk
-If successful, an attacker could gain unauthorized access to the system.

-## Recommendation
 - Implement account lockout after failed login attempts
 - Enable multi-factor authentication
 - Monitor authentication logs for repeated failures